scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 4 AP
 - **Range:** self
-- **Duration:** concentration, 1 minute
+- **Duration:** concentration, 5 minutes
 - **Damage Type:** holy

 Enchant your weapon with holy power.
 For the next minute you may use your spellcasting roll in place of attack rolls you make.
 Your attacks add an additional wound die of holy damage, or 3 wound dice if the target is undead.

-Duration increases by 1 minute for every level cast above 1st.
+Duration increases by 5 minutes for every level cast above 1st.

 #### Solar Flash
 *1st level*